-On the campus of Jackson State University, the Associate Vice President for Student Life collaborates to provide a safe environment for students.
-The office is located on the third floor of the JSU Student Center.
+On the campus of Jackson State University, the Associate Vice President for Student Affairs collaborates with various academic and student support entities to provide a safe environment for students.
+The office is located in the JSU Student Center, 3rd Floor.